tomato-user2/AIS/4_Presentation/steps.md

     - many attempts have now always revolved around the accuracy of 0,8.
     - maximum confusion, noticed that previously used models 1_5, 1_5f, 1_6 were no LSTMs after all?
 LSTMed 1_5f again.
 Similar results.
 Just takes longer.
 And a lot of overfitteing (since flattening)
     - As I kind of reached a dead end with the earlier approaches and could not reliably say that the data is processed the right way / a meaningful way, I try a new approach from scratch.
 It has around the same results, but more even distribution of false pos/neg
+    - also put the filtering out of columns and the subtraction of the initial course in the preprocessing process for better control
     - ran baseline model again with current configuration of dataset and it got same results as the NN with aggregated values, so either I manage to get some good results out of a Deep Learning model with every timestep considered or I can abandon that (Deep Learning with the aggregated features is definitely overkill)